 1. Empire State Building, New York

 There's nothing cooler than a classic, and this building is as classic as they come.
-Built in just three years during the Great Depression, the limestone-clad Art Deco marvel wowed the world as the tallest structure on the planet for 40 years.
-At 102 stories, it's only three floors shorter than the gleaming new 1 World Trade Center — but its famous silhouette, iconic spire (designed to serve as a mooring mast for dirigibles, though it never actually did) and location in the heart of Manhattan remain unrivaled.
+Built in less than two years during the Great Depression, the limestone-clad Art Deco marvel wowed the world as the tallest structure on the planet for 40 years.
+At 103 stories, it's only three floors shorter than the gleaming new 1 World Trade Center — but its famous silhouette, iconic spire (designed to serve as a mooring mast for dirigibles, though it never actually did) and location in the heart of Manhattan remain unrivaled.